What are Directors Loans?

 If a Director’s Loan account reaches more than £10,000 at any time, this becomes classified as a Benefit in Kind.
 It is reported on the Director’s personal tax return and becomes liable for National Insurance as well as personal tax.

-The Corporation Tax liability applies if the Directors Loan is not repaid within 9 months of the company year end.
-However, there are HMRC regulations to prevent the loan being repaid and immediately redrawn, known and ‘bed and breakfasting’.
+The Corporation Tax liability applies if the Directors Loan is not repaid within nine months of the company year end.
+However, there are HMRC regulations to prevent the loan being repaid and immediately redrawn, known as ‘bed and breakfasting’.
 Any Director’s Loans over £5,000 which are repaid and then taken out again within 30 days remain taxable.

 If you’re in any way unsure about what funds you can take from your Limited Company, or the tax implications of doing so, please do get in touch.
 It’s much better to find out first, than face unforeseen implications!